Ancient solutions of Ricci flow on spheres and generalized Hopf fibrations: Ancient solutions via the Riemannian submersion

-{\bf Example 4.} Let $M$ be the twistor space over a compact quaternion-K\"ahler manifold $B^{4m}$ ($m\ge 2$) with positive scalar curvature.
-By a result of Salamon \cite{Sa} and B\'erard-Bergery \cite {BB2} (see also \cite{Besse}, Theorem 14.9), one can endow $M$ with a K\"ahler-Einstein metric such that the projection to $B$ is a Riemannian submersion with totally geodesic fibers.
+{\bf Example 4.} Let $P$ be the twistor space over a compact quaternion-K\"ahler manifold $M^{4m}$ ($m\ge 2$) with positive scalar curvature.
+By a result of Salamon \cite{Sa} and B\'erard-Bergery \cite {BB2} (see also \cite{Besse}, Theorem 14.9), one can endow $P$ with a K\"ahler-Einstein metric such that the projection to $M$ is a Riemannian submersion with totally geodesic fibers.
 Since the Riemannian submersion does not decrease the curvature, one can see that $\Lambda_1<1$ for this case too.
 One can check for the resulting K\"ahler-Einstein metric that $\lambda$, $\check{\lambda}$ and $\hat{\lambda}$ have the same values as in Example 2.
 Hence, this can be viewed as a generalization of Example 2.
+Note that the other Einstein metric on the twistor space is a Hermitian non-K\"ahler manifold (cf. Corollary 14.84 of \cite{Besse}).
+Similarly, Theorem \ref{sb-main1} concludes that this Einstein metric is also unstable.

 {\bf Example 5.} In dimension 6, 7, 12, 13, 24, Berger\cite{Berger-pos}, Wallach\cite{wallach-pos}, Aloff-Wallach \cite{AW-pos} constructed homogenous spaces of positive sectional curvature.
 It turns out that on these spaces, one can endow the Riemannian submersion structure satisfying Theorem \ref{sb-main1}.
 We refer to \cite{kong}, a forthcoming article of the second author for the details.
 Hence, there exist ancient solutions on these spaces too.